uelandte/ProcWAS/README.md

 therapeutic” procedures, which are those that often occur in an operating room and are performed with therapeutic intent.

-To complement the existing ICD-10-PCS to CCSR map, we developed a file for mapping CPT-4 codes to CCSR categories for major therapeutic procedures.
+To complement the existing ICD-10-PCS to CCSR code code, we developed a file for mapping CPT-4 codes to CCSR categories for major therapeutic procedures.

 For additional information on the CCSR, see